RISKY PURSUIT IS HERE!

 High school senior Decker Savage, convinced the man with his mother is key to the disintegration of his family, follows him through dark streets, to the wrong side of the law, into unexpected relationships, and into danger that tests his courage and threatens everyone he loves.
 An inter-generational thriller for all ages with characters you won’t forget.

-A book that your teen and you can both enjoy.
+A book that you and your teen will both enjoy: an adult-YA crossover imprint.

 A gripping, page-turning mystery filled with tension and high emotional stakes.
 Proof that even young-adult heroes can have hidden heart and stores of great courage.